 Why Major in Chemistry?

-- Chemistry is one of a small number of college majors directly associated with a wide variety of fields including not only the traditional chemical industries of manufacturing, pharmaceuticals, and analytical research but also in related fields such as engineering, environmental science, art conservation, education, forensics, and national security.
+- Chemistry is one of a small number of college majors directly associated with a wide variety of fields including the traditional chemical industries of manufacturing, pharmaceuticals, and analytical research.
+Chemistry majors also matriculate in to related fields such as engineering, environmental science, art conservation, education, forensics, and national security.

 Our Chemistry curriculum combines broad based training in the major areas of chemistry (Biochemistry, Inorganic, Organic, Analytical and Physical) with a firm foundation in mathematics and physics.
 Students considering graduate school in chemistry or related sciences are strongly encouraged to participate in undergraduate research over a summer or during the academic year.
 The Chemistry department at MSU has a broad range of research programs for undergraduates including: